bartekmp/osmosmjerka/README.md

 **Touch and Mouse Support**
 The game works seamlessly on both desktop and mobile devices with optimized touch interactions and responsive design.

+## Multi-language Support

+Osmosmjerka features complete internationalization (i18n) support with currently three language options: English, Polish and Croatian.
+Adding the support for new language is very simple - create a new language JSON file in `frontend/src/locales`, translate all entries based on other language files, and use it in [`frontend/src/i18n.js](frontend/src/i18n.js) file.

+All of the user facing texts are translated, including error messages and admin interface labels.

 ## Responsive Design

 Osmosmjerka is built with responsive design principles to provide an optimal experience across all device types and screen sizes.